 Leucine aminopeptidase is a type of protein called an enzyme.
 This enzyme is normally found in cells of the liver and small intestine.

-Serum leucine aminopeptidase is a test that measures how much of this protein is in your blood.
+Serum leucine aminopeptidase is a test that measures how much of the enzyme is in your blood.

-Your health care provider may tell you to stop taking any drugs that could affect the test.
-Drugs that can affect the results of this test include estrogen and progesterone.
-Never stop taking any medicine without first talking to your doctor.
+Drugs that can affect the results include estrogen and progesterone.
+Never stop taking any of your medicines without first talking to your doctor.

-This test is done only rarely, because other tests, such as gamma glutamyl transpeptidase are as accurate and are more easily available.
+This test is not done very often.
+Other tests, such as gamma glutamyl transpeptidase, are as accurate and easier to get.

 - Male: 80 to 200 U/mL

 Normal value ranges may vary slightly.
 Some labs use different measurements or may test different specimens.
 Talk to your doctor about the meaning of your test results.

 - Bile flow from the liver is blocked (cholestasis)

 - Liver ischemia (reduced blood flow to the liver)

 - Liver tumor